‘Pipe down’: Biden allies step up calls for Dems to rally around president

 “A lot of the people who comment on campaigns these days are sort of living in past campaigns.
 We’re in a very different way in which campaigns are run, in which people communicate, in which money is raised and money is spent,” Elmendorf said.

-Biden’s campaign manager Julie Chávez Rodriguez has acknowledged that the general election will be “very close,” as Biden aides lean into attacks on Trump, ramping up the offensive by rolling out daily memos that outline what a second term would mean for issues from the economy, abortion, and immigration.
-They’ve also reiterated a notion Biden often touts: That he’s the only candidate who can beat Trump.
+Biden’s campaign manager Julie Chávez Rodriguez has acknowledged that the general election will be “very close” as Biden aides lean into attacks on Trump, ramping up the offensive by rolling out daily memos that outline what a second term would mean for issues like the economy, abortion and immigration.
+They’ve also reiterated a notion Biden often touts: that he’s the only candidate who can beat Trump.
 There’s also the matter of, if Biden steps down, who could possibly take his place.

 “Joe Biden has done it.
 Who would you put in his place?
 If David Axelrod says he has a 50-50 chance maybe, who has more than a 50-50 chance?
-Name the person,” Mika Brzezinski, the co-host of MSNBC’s “Morning Joe,” said on Tuesday.
+Name the person,” MSNBC’s “Morning Joe co-host Mika Brzezinski said Tuesday.
 “Someone name a name that we know has more than a 50-50.
 There isn’t one.”

 “I’m not like sanguine, or like, oh, Joe Biden’s gonna win.
 I think we’re an extremely competitive, divided country.
 These third party people are very concerning,” Elmendorf said, mentioning Green Party Ralph Nader’s impact in the 2000 election.